Budapest, Hungary

 Fujimoto’s attempt to merge nature and architecture occasionally slips toward spectacle.
 The celebrated ceiling—composed of tens of thousands of gold-toned elements—aims to evoke a musical atmosphere but risks drifting into decorative excess.
 At night, the palette of dark glass and golden interiors can give the building the character of a refined lounge rather than a civic cultural institution.

-And yet the ambiguity is also its strength.
+Here, its ambiguity is also its strength.
 Visitors drift in for coffee, concerts, exhibitions, or simply to pass through the park.
 The building functions less as a temple of culture than as an animated urban living room.

 Where Fujimoto’s building dissolves into the landscape, this one attempts to reshape it.
 Two immense inclined planes rise from the ground like opposing hillsides, framing what the architects describe as a symbolic gateway to the park.